 Step 1.
 Understand (1st day – Monday)

-Since the first day sets the tone for the rest of the sprint it comes as no surprise that it is the most critical day of the “week”.
+Since the first day sets the tone for the rest of the sprint, it comes as no surprise that it is the most critical day of the “week”.
 Drop the wrong problem on the table and even the best solution to it will be absolutely irrelevant.
-Now to avoid fatigue between members it is generally recommended to cut the day into 2 halves (morning, afternoon).
+Now, to avoid fatigue between members it is generally recommended to cut the day into 2 halves (morning, and afternoon).

 After the introduction and everything, consider beginning the sprint with these questions in mind: